-PERFORMA NCE INDICATOR 3 OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 2.
-Evaluated with colleagues the effectiveness of teaching strategies that promote learner achievement in literacy and numeracy Any supplementary material (in print / digital format) made by the ratee and used in the lesson delivery that highlights teaching strategies that promote learner achievement in literacy and numeracy one lesson from a self-learning module (SLM) lesson plan (e.g., DLP, DLL, WHLP, WLP, WLP, WLL, Lesson Exemplars, and the likes) video lesson or audio lesson that is SLM-based or MELC-aligned other learning materials in print / digital format (please specify and provide annotations) with minutes of focus group discussion (FGD) with fellow mentors or minutes of coaching and mentoring session with teachers that show evaluated teaching strategies that promote learner achievement in literacy and numeracy Quality Modelled and evaluated with colleagues effective strategies that reflect adjustments or modifications in teaching practices to enhance critical literacy and/or critical numeracy skills as shown in the submitted learning material Modelled and evaluated with colleagues effective strategies that reflect integration of well- connected teaching practices that promote critical literacy and/or critical numeracy skills as shown in the submitted learning material Modelled and evaluated with colleagues effective strategies that reflect consistent application of relevant teaching practices that promote critical literacy and/or critical numeracy skills in all aspects of the lesson as shown in the submitted learning material Modelled and evaluated with colleagues effective strategy/ies that reflect/s application of relevant teaching practices that promote critical literacy and/or critical numeracy skills in some aspects of the lesson as shown in the submitted learning material Modelled Level 4 in Objective 2 as shown in COT rating sheets or No acceptable evidence was shown
+PERFORMANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 2.
+Evaluated with colleagues the effectiveness of teaching strategies that promote learner achievement in literacy and numeracy Any supplementary material (in print / digital format) made by the ratee and used in the lesson delivery that highlights teaching strategies that promote learner achievement in literacy and numeracy • activity sheet/s • one lesson from a self-learning module (SLM) • lesson plan (e.g., DLP, DLL, WHLP, WLP, WLL, Lesson Exemplars, and the likes) • video lesson • audio lesson • other learning materials in print / digital format (please specify and provide annotations) with minutes of focus group discussion (FGD) with fellow mentors or minutes of coaching and mentoring session with teachers that show evaluated teaching strategies that promote learner achievement in literacy and numeracy Quality Modelled and evaluated with colleagues effective strategies that reflect adjustments or modifications in teaching practices to enhance critical literacy and/or critical numeracy skills as evidenced by the submitted learning material Modelled and evaluated with colleagues effective strategies that reflect integration of well-connected teaching practices that promote critical literacy and/or critical numeracy skills as evidenced by the submitted learning material Modelled and evaluated with colleagues effective strategies that reflect consistent application of relevant teaching practices that promote critical literacy and/or critical numeracy skills in all aspects of the lesson as evidenced by the submitted learning material Modelled and evaluated with colleagues effective strategy/ies that reflect/s application of relevant teaching practices that promote critical literacy and/or critical numeracy skills in some aspects of the lesson as evidenced by the submitted learning material No acceptable evidence was shown

-If the supplementary material is a product of a group work / collaborative effort of two (2) or more teachers, ratee should specify and provide annotations of one's contribution to a material.
+\If the supplementary material is a product of a group work / collaborative effort of two (2) or more teachers, ratee should specify and provide annotations of one's contribution to a material.